microsoft/vscode-languageserver-node/README.md

   * Moved all libraries to TypeScript 2.0.3
   * Client and Server are compiled to ES6.
 JSON-RPC is still compiled to ES5.
   * JSON-RPC supports n parameter request and notification invocation
+  * Support for snippets in completion items:
+    * New type `SnippetText`
+    * CompletionItem.insertText can now also be a SnippetText.
+    * Added CompletionItem.range
+    * Deprecated CompletionItem.textEdit
   * Breaking changes:
     * due to the use of TypeScript 2.0.3 and differences in d.ts generation users of the new version need to move to TypeScript 2.0.3 as well.